"My stream’s analog audio inputs sound okay on my website, BoxCast.tv, or YouTube, but it sounds terrible on mobile devices and/or Facebook Live!"

 How do I fix it?

-Try unplugging the red side and see if it helps.
-This may solve your problem immediately.
+Try unplugging the red (right) audio connection from the BoxCaster.
+This may solve the problem immediately.

-If you're getting your audio from a soundboard, try to use an RCA-to-RCA cable if at all possible.
-If you're converting from an XLR to RCA, make sure that you're only converting to a single RCA plug.
-If you’re using a cable or adapter that converts from a single XLR to both red and white RCA plugs, this is likely the issue.
+If you're outputting your audio from an audio mixer, try to use a RCA-to-RCA cable if at all possible.
+If you're converting from a XLR to RCA, ensure that you're only converting to a single RCA plug.
+If you’re using a cable or adapter that converts from a single XLR to both red and white RCA plugs, this is likely the root cause of the issue.
 XLR only carries a single channel of audio — it can't be broken out to stereo without adverse audio issues arising.
 If you're using XLR outputs from your board, be sure to use one XLR per channel for a true stereo output.